ValerieMauduit/AoC2022/README.md

 Second star: I thought a short time about recursivity.
 But in the end it was fun to "inverse the monkeys".
 I took a facility, nevertheless: I knew that the human, was the left part of an addition.
 I didn't test to create the corresponding monkey-human operation.

+### Day 25: Full of Hot Air

+Translating the snafu into a decimal number was easy.
+The translation from number to snafu seemed to be more difficult in the beginning.
+Then I realized that I had simply to encore in base 5, and a transalation from a base 5 number to a snafu number is easy.